dueclic/dbseeker/README.md

 - mysql-connector-python
 - tabulate

-as refered in the requirements.txt file.
+as referred in the requirements.txt file.

 ## Contributors